 The list of CTG's, along with a determination showing whether or not there are sources subject to each CTG, is shown in Table 1 below.
 The District permits sources through its local permitting program, so the District is able to determine which CTG source categories are present in the District.
 The EPA published CTG EPA 453/B-16-001, "Control Techniques Guidelines for the Oil and Natural Gas Industry", on October 10, 2016 (81 FR 74798).
-The EPA provided a two-year period from the effective date of the CTG for the required SIP submittal.
-Consequently, CTG EPA 453/B-16-001 is not analyzed in this RACT SIP document.
+This is the only CTG published by EPA since the District completed its last RACT analysis.
+Consequently, CTG EPA 453/B-16-001 is analyzed in this RACT SIP document.